projectsbyif/data-permissions-catalogue/content/patterns/just-in-time-consent.md

 alt: A prompt asking to access the location of a device to tag a photograph.

 advantages:
- - Asking for permission in context makes it easier to understand why access is needed
+ - Context makes it easier to understand why a service needs access
- - One decision at a time helps people make a considered choice
+ - One decision at a time helps people make considered choices
- - It gives the user the power to decide how to share their information
+ - Gives users the power to decide how to share their information
- - It’s relatively frictionless and doesn’t interrupt what the user is trying to do
+ - Relatively low friction, so doesn’t interrupt what the user is trying to do
- - It reminds the user what the services does and doesn’t usually have access to
+ - Reminds users what data the service does and doesn’t usually have access to

 limitations:
  - Overusing this pattern could overwhelm users and become ineffective
- - A low-friction interaction may not be appropriate if the service needs access to sensitive information
+ - Low-friction interaction may not be appropriate for sensitive information
- - It can be unclear if access is still permitted after the activity has finished and if it’s possible to check or change this
+ - Can be unclear to the user that access is not permitted after the activity has finished
  - Asking permission in the middle of the user doing an important task may mean they don’t have the time to consider the implications of this consent

 examples:
  - src: /images/just-in-time-consent-ios-ex.svg